Tuesday's @ 1:30 - Weekly Orientations - 915.843.4055

 At Intake, personal information about an applicant is documented to include Texas Assistance for Needy Families (TANF) information, food stamp and other assistance case numbers, monthly income, number of dependents, and other demographical information to meet minimum entry requirements.
 Minimum entry requires include:

-- Age 18 and older ; - Be a United States Citizen or Legal Resident; - If the individual is male, comply with the United States Selective Service System registration requirements; - Have a household income at or below 200 percent Health and Human Services Poverty Guidelines; - Have a High School Diploma or G.E.D.; - Reside within the County of El Paso; - An individual who has a demonstrated barrier to employment, including, but not limited, to lacking skills needed to secure full time employment, Limited English Proficiency (LEP), lack of transportation, and/or lack of child care.
+- Age 18 and older ; - Be a United States Citizen or Legal Resident; - If the individual is male, comply with the United States Selective Service System registration requirements; - Have a household income at or below 200 percent Health and Human Services Poverty Guidelines; - Have a High School Diploma or G.E.D.; - Reside within the County of El Paso; - Have a 2.0 GPA or higher; - An individual who has a demonstrated barrier to employment, including, but not limited, to lacking skills needed to secure full time employment, Limited English Proficiency (LEP), lack of transportation, and/or lack of child care.

 Individual Service Strategy - Step 5